Gleadless Valley: Amenities

-The purple route of the Sheffield Supertram system terminates at Herdings Park giving good transport links for the southern part of the suburb while the FirstGroup bus number 1a/56 has a frequent service starting at Herdings and serving the rest of the Gleadless Valley and Stagecoach bus 1 from Jordanthorpe on their way to Sheffield city centre 25 minutes away.
+The purple route of the Sheffield Supertram system terminates at Herdings Park giving good transport links for the southern part of the suburb while the First bus number 1a has a frequent service starting at Herdings (with 20 starting at, and 18 and 18a serving, Hemsworth) and serving the rest of the Gleadless Valley and Stagecoach bus 1 from Jordanthorpe on their way to Sheffield city centre 25 minutes away.

 Buildings of interest

 The Herdings

 There are two listed buildings within the estate, both of them Grade II and standing in the southern part of the suburb.
 The Herdings is an old farmhouse which stands on Morland Road.
 Much of the building dates from 1675 and that is the date on the lintel, it was built around the remaining three trusses of an earlier and larger cruck building.
 The oldest part of the building stands on Saxon foundations and dates from the 13th century, there are claims that it is the second oldest building in Sheffield after Bishops' House.
 During the reign of Elizabeth I a windmill stood close by.
 When the Gleadless Valley estate was built in the 1950s, The Herdings was converted into a Youth Club.
 The building suffered a fire a number of years ago and stood derelict for some time with no roof on.
 It was eventually fully restored and opened as a community venue in November 2010 known as the One 4 All Community Hub.